Royal wedding guess list: Who gets a nod from Harry, Meghan?

 Associated Press

-LONDON (AP) - Forget the Winter Olympics, the Champion's League or the Super Bowl.
-The real competition right now is who's going to be invited to Prince Harry and Meghan Markle's wedding.
+LONDON (AP) - Forget the Winter Olympics, the World Cup or the Champion's League.
+The real competition right now is who's going to be invited to Prince Harry and Meghan Markle's wedding in May.

 Everyone who is anyone in Britain is angling for an embossed royal ticket.